 This note summarises the key statistics available on disabled people in employment in the UK.Jump to full report >>

-346,000 people with disabilities of working age were unemployed.
-People with disabilities have an unemployment rate of 9.0%.
-The unemployment rate for people without disabilities was 3.8%.
+368,000 people with disabilities of working age were unemployed.
+People with disabilities have an unemployment rate of 8.8%.
+The unemployment rate for people without disabilities was 3.4%.

-3.8 million people with disabilities of working age were economically inactive.
-The economic inactivity rate for those with disabilities is 45.9%.
-The economic inactivity rate for people without disabilities was 16.2%.
+3.3 million people with disabilities of working age were economically inactive.
+These people were not in work and not looking for work.
+The economic inactivity rate for those with disabilities was 44.4%.

 The Conservative Party 2017 manifesto pledged to get “1 million more people with disabilities into employment over the next ten years”.

-To achieve this goal there would have to be 4.5 million people in employment with disabilities by 2027, a growth of 29% on current levels.
+To achieve this goal there would have to be 4.5 million people in employment with disabilities by 2027, a growth of 18% on current levels.

-In November 2017, the Government set out its strategy on how it intends to get a million more disabled people into employment in the Improving lives: the future of work, health and disability policy paper.
+In November 2017, the Government set out its strategy on how it intends to get a million more disabled people into employment in the Improving lives: the future of work, health and disability white paper.